SFB1252/talks/README.md

 ## Contact

-This workshop series is part of the SFB 1252 "Prominence in Language" research initiative at the University of Cologne.
+This workshop series is part of the CRC 1252 "Prominence in Language" research initiative at the University of Cologne.

 ---